ismomehdi/ot-harjoitustyo/README.md

 ### Test coverage

-Generate a test coverage report using the following command:
+Generate a test coverage report with the command:

 ```bash
 poetry run invoke coverage-report